Marketing is one of most treacherous of all the business disciplines I know.

 In the year 2000 for instance, Indya.com for instance was funded by Rupert Murdoch and had created history by buying a fully branded ‘skin’ on Times of India – India’s largest newspaper, for its Sunday edition.
 They had paid a criminal price to just get noticed.
 Also, they had TV ads, hoardings and the works.

 The tragedy of this campaign is that drivers, housemaids and vegetable sellers began asking when Indya.com was releasing – they thought it was a movie; being illiterate and never having heard of the Internet before.

 Mistakes have a habit of being punished.
 The year 2001 was the year of dot com funerals.
 99% of dot coms went bust because their so called ‘marketing’ had burnt out their start up funds without creating any revenues streams for their business.
 Their P&L statement had only costs and no revenues!

 Some Venture capitalists who backed these over zealous entrepreneurs went bust themselves – all burnt by believing that marketing was as easy as just buying some hoardings!

-Now, consider 2012.
-Think of all the big dot coms we all are addicted to – facebook, twitter, foursquare, linkedin – have you seen hoardings or TV spots or full page newspaper ads of these brands inviting you to visit their sites?
+Now, consider 2016.
+Think of all the big dot coms we all are addicted to – facebook, snapchat, foursquare, linkedin – have you seen hoardings or TV spots or full page newspaper ads of these brands inviting you to visit their sites?

 These new age Internet giants are basking in the success of a very simple yet often ignored fact – that your product is your marketing!
 And on the Internet, a good product not just gets repeat consumers but also spreads like wild fire by viral word of mouth, making your consumers your marketing managers.